sdesalas/melbourne-hackathons/README.md

 ### What kind of events are on this list?

-- Events that based in Melbourne.
+- Events that require participants to code or design solutions to problems.
-- And require participants to code or design solutions to problems.
+- And are based in Melbourne.

-- (Note that conferences are not listed unless they involve hands-on coding)
+Note that conferences are not listed unless they involve hands-on coding.

 ### Check Also